 St. Louis’ Forest Park is a lush oasis in the summer, but winter offers new views – and activities.
 The park’s Steinberg Skating Rink is one of the largest outdoor ice-skating rinks in the Midwest.
 If there’s snow on the ground, grab a sled and head to Art Hill, considered by many to be the best sledding spot in the city.

 Two easy-to-navigate trails at Ha Ha Tonka State Park at the Lake of the Ozarks will lead you to one of Missouri’s beautiful natural springs and to the imposing ruins of a “castle” with an intriguing history.
 The absence of leaves on the trees during the winter makes the park’s towering bluffs and overlooks even more impressive.

 Six trails of varying lengths await at Burr Oak Woods Conservation Nature Center, located just minutes from downtown Kansas City.
-Travel alongside Burr Oak Creek, past massive limestone boulders and through restored woodlands and prairies.
-The conservation area includes a disabled-accessible trail and wildlife-viewing platform.
+Travel alongside Burr Oak Creek, past massive limestone boulders, and through restored woodlands and prairies.
+The conservation area includes a wheelchair-accessible trail and wildlife-viewing platform.

-Follow the footsteps of Missouri's only president, Harry S. Truman, through the neighborhood where he once lived in Independence.
-The 2.7-mile Truman Walking Trail will take you down the favorite route of the country's 33rd president.
+Follow the footsteps of Harry Truman, the only president from Missouri, through the neighborhood where he once lived in Independence.
+The 2.7-mile Truman Walking Trail takes you down the favorite route of the country’s 33rd president.
 More than 40 plaques embedded in the sidewalks tell the story of Truman and his hometown.